-This is Pandemic in a Lovecraft’s fantasy world (same world as in Elder Sign and Mansions of Madness)
+This is Pandemic in Lovecraft’s fantasy world (the same world as in Elder Sign and Mansions of Madness)

 The world map is replaced: instead of continents, it’s divided into cities: Arkham, Dunwich, Innsmouth, and Kingsport.
-Locations like Church, Cafe, University, Police Station, Secret Lodge, Historic Inn, Market, Theater, Hospital, and others replace cities.
+Locations such as Church, Cafe, University, Police Station, Secret Lodge, Historic Inn, Market, Theater, Hospital, and others replace cities.

 Replacing diseases, are the figures of cultists (they take 1 action point to remove, just like diseases) and larger Shoggoths, which take 3 action points to remove.